 Birmingham’s Steel City Jugs Slammers provide audiences with a one of kind experience.
 From the moment that they take the stage, spectators will immediately take a step back in time.
 From their appearance, to their instruments, to the old southern banter, this group has all the charm of a century-old traveling music show fresh off the train, and will keep your attention captive from the first time you hear the blow of the jug and pluck of the tub bass.

-For nearly five years, Ramblin’ Ricky Tate, Washtub Jay, Byron Barry Tate, and Maxwell Honeycup have roamed the country and provided authentic jug music to the masses.
+For nearly five years, Ramblin’ Ricky Tate, Washtub Jay, and Byron Barry Tate have roamed the country and provided authentic jug music to the masses.
+Recently, the band added G.,W. Henderson on guitar, Anthony Suttonwood on banjo, and Tyjo on washboard.
 The band roots reach back to the Bate brothers’ travels with a number of bands.
 The brothers once met railroad-traveling musician Stumps the Clown while he was riding through town.
 Inspired by the music, clothes, and stage personas of Stump and others, the brothers picked up a washboard and thus began the Steel City Jug Slammers.

 In 2015, the Steel City Jug Slammers won the Minneapolis Battle of the Jug Bands have been featured on NPR’s “A Prairie Home Companion” and will soon have a “Tiny Desk” session.
 Drawing on inspiration from the national jug band scene as well as classic country, blues, and Jazz, the band has produced a self-titled album and some special session recordings.
 Band member Ramblin’ Ricky Tate has also done a number of solo productions including his new EP, Didn’t I Try.